matrix-org/synapse/docs/message_retention_policies.md

   allowed_lifetime_max: 1y
 ```

-These values are evaluated when running purge jobs, to adjust the
+The limits are considered when running purge jobs, to adjust the
 effective value of `max_lifetime`, and make sure it's within the
 `[allowed_lifetime_min, allowed_lifetime_max]` range.
 If the value of
 `max_lifetime` defined in the room's state is lower than